himanshucode545/himanshucode545/README.md

 ---

-### 😴 Driver Drowsiness Detection
+### Driver Drowsiness Detection

-Developed a real-time detection system using OpenCV and dlib for facial landmark tracking to detect signs of fatigue.
+Developed a drowsiness detection system using OpenCV for image and video processing tasks.
+Implemented face detection and facial landmark localization using dlib's pre-trained models.
+Utilized NumPy for numerical operations and array manipulation, enhancing the efficiency of facial landmark processing.
+Evaluated the performance of the system using metrics provided by scikit-learn.

+Features:
-- Real-time alerts
+- Real-time detection of driver drowsiness
+- High accuracy in recognizing eye and facial patterns
-- Works in varied lighting
+- Robust performance under varying lighting conditions
-- Facial feature analysis
+- Easy integration with existing vehicle monitoring systems

 ---